 Curriculum materials are less important than we tend to think.
 They do not make or break your homeschool — unless you try to use too much.
 That might break a few things.

 Ruth Beechick, A Biblical Home Education

-By focusing in on the best choices in any particular category of learning, 100 Top Picks makes our decisions easier.
+By focusing in on the best choices in any particular category of learning, 102 Top Picks makes our decisions easier.
+Read our entire review.